ernest-okot/react-native-phonebook/README.md

 # Phonebook

-A simple phonebook app written in react native
+A simple phonebook app written in react native with expo

 ## Usage